tinymce/tinymce-docs/rtc/getting-started.md

 > 3. Store these keys temporarily, you will need them later.
 > Do this before proceeding and it will go a lot smoother

-## Simplest form of setup to get RTC up and running
+## Simplest form of setup

 This is the most simple way to get the RTC plugin up and running using hard coded values.
-In a proper setup the document id and secret would be retrieved from your server.
+In a proper setup the document ID and secret would be retrieved from your server.
 This examples also assumes that a JWT provider endpoint exists at '/jwt' see the [JWT authentication]({{site.baseurl}}/rtc/jwt-authentication/) page for details on how to set that up.

 ```js
 const yourDocumentId = 'some-document-id';